 When the children woke on Christmas morning they found piles of presents under the tree.
 There was something for everyone: George had his clockwork mice and Teddy his paint set.
 There was a working train, complete with bright red caboose, for William; and a silver comb and mirror for Sarah.
 And for Nell a tea set of her very own, packed neatly in a picnic basket for her to take on her adventures.
 However, everyone agreed that the grandest gift of all was the great black rocking horse that stood at the far end of the nursery.

 The children, one and all, hugged the creature’s beautiful neck and stroked its soft nostrils.
 They, each one, kissed the broad forehead between its eyes.
 And what eyes those were!
 Great eyes the color of fire which shone so wonderfully bright.
-They seemed as though they must really be alive, save they did not move, but instead stared fixedly ahead.
+They seemed as though they must really be alive as if at any moment they would blink and look around.
+But they did not, only continued to stare ahead, unmoving.

 She dearly loved Roland, and all day long she sat upon his back, rocking furiously as she imagined them riding through wildflower meadows and along rainbow streams flowing beneath sherbet-colored skies.

-In fact, Nell was having so much fun with Roland that she missed dinner entirely.
+In fact, Nell was having so much fun with Roland that she forgot about dinner entirely.
 And when bedtime came, she had to be lifted from the saddle, having fallen asleep with her arms wrapped tightly around the rocking horse’s neck.

-So it should come as no surprise that when she woke later that night, she was hungry.
+So it should come as no surprise that having missed dinner, she was quite hungry when she woke later that night.
 She slipped from her warm bed and padded down the hall towards the stairs that would lead her to the kitchen.

-As she passed the nursery door she paused, she had a great desire to check on Roland.
-She longed to see the grand creature with his long rippling tail and great fiery eyes, just for a moment.
+As she passed the nursery door she paused, having a great desire to check on Roland.
+She longed to see the grand creature with his splendid, rippling tail and great fiery eyes, just for a moment.

 “Roland, gentle Roland, why are you crying?” she asked.